suffolklibraries/sljekyll/health/lists/_posts/2020-02-03-reading-well-for-children.md

 ![Planet Omar: Accidental Trouble Magnet, Clownfish, Worry Angels](/images/featured/featured-reading-well-children.jpg)

-The Reading Agency and Society of Chief Librarians have released a new list of Reading Well books for children, covering mental health, feelings, worries, bullying, tough times, living with a disability and more.
+The Reading Agency and Libraries Connected have released a new list of Reading Well books for children, covering mental health, feelings, worries, bullying, tough times, living with a disability and more.

 ## Healthy minds